etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 Context managers to guard resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is a common situation in a program when we want to get a resource, use it and cleanup afterwards.
-Simplistic implementation might look like this:
+It is common for programs to acquire resources, use them, and clean up after.
+A simplistic implementation might look like this:

 .. code-block:: python